-Natomas Unified is responsible for transporting 750 children per year, with an average route distance of 13 miles.
-Natomas Unified School District has a fleet composed of 35 buses, featuring a total of 3 electric school buses and 30 diesel buses.
+Eureka City Schools is responsible for transporting 1,021 children per year, with an average route distance of 34 miles.
+Eureka City Schools has a fleet composed of 14 buses featuring a total of one electric bus, two CNG buses, two gasoline buses, and nine diesel buses.

-Natomas Unified procured electric school buses from Lion Electric Co.
-The Type C buses had the following upgrades: cameras, backup cameras, radios.
-These upgrades were necessary due to student safety.
-The total cost for the new electric school buses was \$330,248.65 per bus.
-Of that total, 100% was covered by the CEC.
-Figure 1 below shows three of the district's new electric school buses funded by the CEC.
+Eureka City Schools decided to procure electric school buses from Bluebird because the Type D bus was readily available for quick manufacture and delivery and met all the needs of the district.
+The Type D bus had the following upgrades: removal of air conditioning unit.
+These upgrades were necessary due to the district being in a coastal climate and to provide cost savings to the district.
+The total cost for the new electric school bus was \$342,681.55.
+Of that total, 97 percent was covered by the CEC.
+Figure 1 below shows the district's new electric school bus funded by the CEC.